fl2on/Hexa/README.md

 - **🌙 Dark & Light Themes:** Switch between light and dark themes to suit your environment.

-- **🔗 Shareable Links:** Generate shareable links for your text snippets to easily collaborate or share with friends.
+- **🔗 Shareable Links:** Generate shareable links for your text snippets to easily collaborate or share with friends. **Note:** The maximum limit for a shareable link is 6179 characters.

 - **🖱️ Drag & Drop File Upload:** Simply drag and drop files into Hexa, and their contents will automatically appear in the text area for easy editing.

 ## 🚀 **Getting Started**